kognifai/Galore/SDK-documentation/Pipeline Operations.md

 groupdata
 ---------

 Multidimensional data grouping for Model Output Statistics (MOS) and some other machine learning algorithm.
-The input data must be a sample set with at least one channel
+The input data must be a sample set with at least one channel.
 This function groups the input data base on the number of subdivision for each channel.
 The number of subdivision and the min max for each column are parameters that the user can enter.
 If no min/max are given, the operation picks the min/max automatically for each channel.

-The output of this operation will be a sampleset containing the following channels:
+The output of this operation will be a sample set containing the following channels:

 * channel containing the lower bounds of the first input channel (**length** = #grp_0 * #grp_1* #grp_n)
 * channel containing the upper bounds of the first input channel (**length** = #grp_0 * #grp_1* #grp_n)